 A welcoming hideout for browsing, relaxing, and remote work

-Sitting on the eastern corner of Arisugawa Park in Hiroo is the Tokyo Metropolitan Central Library.
-The library is home to a collection of over two million books, magazines, newspapers, and features other interesting cultural artifacts, like woodblock prints from the Edo period (1603-1867).
+Sitting on the eastern corner of Arisugawa Park is the Tokyo Metropolitan Central Library.
+The library is home to a collection of over two million books, magazines and newspapers, and features other interesting rare materials, like cultural artifacts from the Edo period (1603-1867).

 -